 You may sort your results by publication date, times cited, usage count, relevance, first author, source title, etc. to more quickly identify citations of interest.

-Click on the Analyze Results link to rank your results by specific parameters, such as disciplines, publication years, authors, etc. This feature can help you identify trends or gaps in areas of research.
+Click on the Analyze Results button to rank your results by specific parameters, such as disciplines, publication years, authors, etc. This feature can help you identify trends or gaps in areas of research.